 This article is a part of a series of The Many Paths of Pharmacy, which has 48 other pharmacy career paths.

 Does being an entrepreneurial thinker sound good?
 Or not having to deal with corporate red tape?
 If that piqued your interest, then community pharmacy would be of interest.
 When community pharmacy is brought up it is often related to non-chain retail pharmacies.
 And while this article will focus on retail, this field often crosses with long term care pharmacy ownership as well.
 Independent pharmacy is a term that much better describes this field.
 The American Pharmacist Association says that there are typically two roles that a pharmacist can take on in an independent store: owner and staff pharmacist.

-- Staff Pharmacist – these pharmacist’s often report directly to the owner.
+- Staff Pharmacist – this pharmacist’s often reporting directly to the owner.
 One of the Staff Pharmacists will most likely be the Assistant Manager.
-While duties change from store to store, overseeing technicians, MTM services, and patient services such as vaccinations and counseling are all consistent among the Staff Pharmacist role1.
+While duties change from store to store, overseeing technicians, MTM services, and patient services such as vaccinations and counseling are all consistent among the Staff Pharmacist role.

 Responsibilities of an Independent Community Pharmacist

 Secondary to pharmaceutical knowledge, the ability to skillfully communicate with a variety of populations can separate a good pharmacist from a great pharmacist.
 A pharmacist has to communicate their recommendations in a succinct and professional fashion to a prescriber and will have to turn around and translate that same message to a patient who may have a 7th grade reading level.
 Good communication skills will lead to positive relationships with your patient/prescriber community which will in turn hopefully result in them accepting your recommendations.